stezha496/AppointmentsBookingWebApp/README.md

 Steps:

 1. Clone the repository
-2. Open the Web API project in Visual Studio and run it
+2. Open the Web API project in Visual Studio
+3. Run in the powershell console: dotnet ef database update
+4. Run the WebAPI project in Visual Studio
-3. Open the Front End MVC project in Visual Studio and run it
+5. Open the Front End MVC project in Visual Studio and run it
-4. Ensure the Front End project targets the same localhost/API port configured in the Web API `launchSettings.json`
+6. Ensure the Front End project targets the same localhost/API port configured in the Web API `launchSettings.json`

 ---